space-sh/space/manuals/space.md

         Show **Space** version information

   * `-a`:
-        All.
-Adds a ".*" to the node it suffixes, to match all it's nodes below.
+        Apply all nodes, by adding a ".*/" to the node it suffixes.

   * `-C` level:
         Set caching level: 0 = off, 1 = on, 2 = regenerate cache.